 Students are given the opportunity and creative freedom to initiate their own research directions.
 They are tasked to self-investigate research topics and bring forward their own proposals.
-These proposals, under the guidance of SPS alumni, then form the basis of their own projects during the latter half of the SPS modules.
+These proposals, under the guidance of SPS alumni, then form the basis of their own projects during the latter half of the SPS courses.

 An important part of research involves reading, writing and presenting ideas.
 Under the guidance of mentors and staff, students are trained in this art of science communication.
 They learn to critically read research papers, and propose their own ideas and takeaways from the article.
 These ideas are then translated into their own articles, where they learn to write professionally and clearly.
 They also go through presentation of their ideas, where they learn to rigorously analyse their results and defend their proposals.

 (AY2020/2021) Optimisation of Nano -“Squeegee” for van der Waals’ Heterostructures